-- Minimal impact of climate change on threatened species and their associated ecosystems by ensuring species expansion/redistribution. - The park and reserve will be managed to ensure: - strategies are developed to reduce habitat fragmentation - biodiversity corridors for species distribution, expansion and migration areas are established as a high priority by various means including: - initiate discussions with private landholders, local government and NSW Forestry - encourage research so that strategy is science based.
+- Minimal impact of climate change on threatened species and their associated ecosystems by ensuring species expansion/redistribution. - The park and reserve will be managed to ensure: - strategies are developed to reduce habitat fragmentation - biodiversity corridors for species distribution, expansion and migration areas are established as a high priority by various means including: - initiate discussions with private landholders, local government and Forestry Corporation of NSW - encourage research so that strategy is science based.

-6. Recreation, Education and Research
+6. Recreation, education and research

-6.1 Promotion and Interpretation
+6.1 Promotion and interpretation